w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### The `integrity` attribute

 The `integrity` attribute represents [integrity metadata][] for an element.
-The value of the attribute MUST be either the empty string, or one valid "named information" (`ni`) URI [[!RFC6920]], as described by the following ABNF grammar:
+The value of the attribute MUST be either the empty string, or at least one valid "named information" (`ni`) URI [[!RFC6920]], as described by the following ABNF grammar:

-    integrity-metatata = "" / 1#( *WSP NI-URL ) *WSP ]
+    integrity-metatata = "" / 1*( *WSP NI-URL ) *WSP ]

 The `NI-URL` rule is defined in [RFC6920, section 3, figure 4][niurl].